Shamim2601/qdemy_bd/README.md

-- 👋 Hi, I’m @Shamim2601
+- 👋 Hi, I’m Shamim Al Mamun from BUET CSE-18
-- 👀 I’m interested in ...Web dev
+- 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ...
-Web dev
-- 💞️ I’m looking to collaborate on ...
-Web dev
 - 📫 How to reach me ... email

 <!---